 The VLOOKUP function needs to be inputted like a formula for it to be able to work.
-To add a VLOOKUP formula to a cell, a cell needs to be clicked and "=VLOOKUP(" needs to be typed in.
-After the open parenthesis, this a specific syntax that need to be followed.
+To add a VLOOKUP formula to a cell, a cell needs to be clicked, and "=VLOOKUP(" needs to be typed in.
+After the open parenthesis, this is a specific syntax that needs to be followed.

 VLOOKUP (lookup_value, table_array, col_index_num, [range_lookup])

-If the syntax is not followed and error may occur in the field where the formula was written.
-Each variable need for the VLOOKUP function is described more below.
+If the syntax is not followed an error may occur in the field where the formula was written.
+Each variable needed for the VLOOKUP function is described more below.

 The Vlookup Value